AImotion-Bavaria/parlap/Code/Emmtrix/Hungarian/AdjustedForTesting/parallel_2/README.md

-# ePS Hungarian Algorithm Implementation adjusted for testing
+# ePS Hungarian Algorithm Implementation with 2 cores adjusted for testing

 ## Configuration